 The Academy works with the European research community for the best possible future medical research and patient health.

 We engage with the European Union, EU member states and other national medical academies on everything from cross-border careers to data-sharing and ensuring patients benefit from research.
-We aim to ensure that the voice of UK biomedical and health research is heard by all parties.
+We aim to grow our European partnerships and extend the reach of the Academy’s policy work.

 We work closely with colleagues in other national academies across Europe, as well as through medical academy collectives such as the Federation for European Academies of Medicine.